jbkinney/logomaker/docs/index.rst

    :alt: Najafi recreated
    :align: right

-Logomaker is a Python application programming interface (API) for generating publication-quality sequence logos.
+Logomaker is an awesome Python application programming interface (API) for generating publication-quality sequence logos.
 Sequence logos are a popular way of representing a variety of sequence-function relationships.
 Currently available Python applications for making sequence logos are optimized only for specific experiments, and thus are limited in their usage.Logomaker can generate